Gabriel Knight 3: Blood of the Sacred, Blood of the Damned: Plot

-The next day, Gabriel searches the tour groups' room, and discovers Buthane and Vittorio are not what they appear to be.
-Meanwhile, Grace joins the treasure hunting tour to learn more about the hidden treasure in the region.
-After a visit to a local winery, owned by Excelsior Montreaux, she and the group come across the bodies of James' men, both of whom were brutally murdered and drained of their blood.
-Upon hearing of this, Gabriel questions the group, and examines the crime scene with Frank; the visit sees him experience visions of the murder, determining the killers were vampires.
-Gabriel informs James of his men's deaths, who implores him to continue his work, before visiting Larry to confront him about their visit.
-An angered Larry evicts him from his home, but not before he spies him setting his alarm for later that night.
-Talking with Grace regarding their suspects, she suggests to him to visit Montreaux, after finding his winery to be deeply unsettling for unknown reasons.
+The next day, while Gabriel searches the rooms of the tour group - discovering Buthane and Vittorio to be concealing secrets about themselves - Grace joins the tour to learn more about the hidden treasure in the region.
+After a visit to a local winery, owned by Excelsior Montreaux, she and the group come across the bodies of James' men.
+Gabriel examines the crime scene with Frank, finding the victims were brutally murdered and drained of their blood; he deduces the killers were vampires.
+Gabriel informs James of what happened, before later confronting Larry about their visit; he later spies him setting his alarm clock for later that night.
+After questioning the group, Grace suggests to him to visit Montreaux, expressing suspicions his winery was deeply unsettling in its decor and setup.
 Posing as a journalist, Gabriel meets him, and notes his views on wine-making are strangely odd and creepy.

-Later that evening, Grace comes across an envelope containing a document known as Le Serpent Rouge, said to contain riddles that, when solved, lead one to the valley's treasure.
-Spending her time wisely, she manages to solve some of its riddles, before she is interrupted by Wilkes, who offers her dinner.
-Grace accepts, and discovers he found a hollow chamber under the valley through seismological surveys; unfortunately, she is forced to leave him in his room when he makes a drunken pass at her.
-After midnight, Gabriel heads out into the valley to spy on Larry, and witnesses him burying a manuscript, and recovers it; through it, he learns Larry's surname is Chester, not Sinclair.
-Upon returning to the hotel to sleep, he suffers a nightmare about vampires, causing him and Grace to sleep together.
-In the morning, Grace reveals the manuscript is about the fact that Jesus Christ had descendants, and covers his bloodlines following his crucifixion.
-Meanwhile, Gabriel finds Wilkes had disappeared from the hotel that night, and later finds his body near a local landmark, killed in the same fashion.
+In the evening, Grace comes across an envelope containing a document known as Le Serpent Rouge, whose riddles, when solved, pinpoit the valley's treasure.
+Managing to solve some of its riddles, she is interrupted by Wilkes, who offers her dinner.
+Grace accepts, and discovers he found a hollow chamber under the valley through seismological surveys, but is forced to leave him when he makes a drunken pass at her.
+Later that night, Gabriel heads out into the valley, and witnesses Larry bury a manuscript which he recovers.
+After returning to the hotel, he experiences a nightmare about vampires, caushing him and Grace to sleep together.
+In the morning, Grace reveals the manuscript explains how Jesus Christ had descendants, and covers his bloodlines following his crucifixion.
+After Gabriel finds Wilkes had disappeared from the hotel that night, he finds his body near a local landmark, killed in the same fashion as James' men.